A Wine Lover’s Guide to Understanding History

 Ancient Appreciations of Wine

 But what might surprise you is how much wine was valued by ancient humans.
 For them, wine was not just a beverage to be enjoyed on special occasions; it was an integral part of everyday life.
-The wine was used in religious ceremonies, as a currency, and even as a form of medicine.
+Wine was used in religious ceremonies, as a currency, and even as a form of medicine.

 The ancient Greeks were particularly fond of wine, and they had a god dedicated to its production: Dionysus.
 The Greeks believed that wine was a gift from the gods, and they treated it with great respect.
 They would often add herbs and spices to their wines and mix different types of wines to create unique flavor profiles.